 The seminar papers should be written in English or German, comprising no more than 10 pages (Times New Roman, 12pt, 1.5 spaced, margins: left 2.5 cm, right 3.5; top/bottom 2.5, 10 pages excluding title page, table of content, bibliography and exhibits, max.
 15 pages total).
 In addition, a short abstract of about 200 words has to be composed.
-The papers should be analytical and critical, develop a coherent argument, drawing own conclusions and should go beyond the pure summary of existing literature.
+The papers should be analytical and critical, develop a coherent argument, draw own conclusions, and go beyond a pure summary of existing literature.
 Guidelines on well-written papers can be found on the webpage of Prof. Klasen.